openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 1. Ensure that the [Raspbian Bullseye Lite OS image](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-lite.img.xz) or [Raspbian Bullseye with Desktop](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf.img.xz) is properly written to the SD card.

-2. You have the option to either SSH onto the Raspberry Pi or work directly with the Raspbian Desktop.
+2. You have the option to either SSH into the Raspberry Pi or work directly with the Raspbian Desktop.
-This Codelab will use SSH.
+This codelab will use SSH.

-3. Before proceeding to install OTBR Docker in the next step, make sure to update the local repositories and package manager first.
+3. Before proceeding to install OTBR Docker in the next step, make sure to update the local repository and package manager first.

-     ```bash
+     ```console
      $ sudo apt-get update
      $ sudp apt-get upgrade
      ```

 ### Install Docker

-If you just update API, please reboot Raspberry Pi and then open an SSH terminal window.
+If you just update local repository and package manager APT at previous step, reboot Raspberry Pi and then open an SSH terminal window.

 1. Install Docker:

-     ```bash
+     ```console
      $ curl -sSL https://get.docker.com | sh
      ```

-2. Put the current account into docker group to grant the permission so that `sudo` does not need to be added in front of each command.
+2. Put the current account into a Docker group to grant the permission so that `sudo` does not need to be added in front of each command.

-     ```bash
+     ```console
      $ sudo usermod -aG docker $USER
      ```

-     You need to restart after this.
+     You need to restart Raspberry Pi to take effect.

 3. If Docker has not started, start it:

-     ```bash
+     ```console
      $ sudo dockerd
      ```

 4. The OTBR firewall scripts generate rules inside the Docker container.
-Prior to that, execute `modprobe`` to load the kernel module of iptables.
+Prior to that, execute `modprobe` to load the kernel module of iptables.

-     ```bash
+     ```console
      $ sudo modprobe ip6table_filter
      ```

 ### Configure and Run Docker

-This Codelab directly pulls the OTBR Docker image from the [OpenThread Docker Hub](https://hub.docker.com/u/openthread/).
+This codelab directly pulls the OTBR Docker image from the [OpenThread Docker Hub](https://hub.docker.com/u/openthread/).
 This image has been tested and verified by the OpenThread team.

 1. Pull the latest image:

-     ```bash
+     ```console
      $ docker pull openthread/otbr:latest
      ```

 2. Check the image list in the Docker container:

-     ```bash
+     ```console
      $ docker images
      REPOSITORY        TAG       IMAGE ID       CREATED      SIZE
      openthread/otbr   latest    db081f4de15f   6 days ago   766MB